Auth0 uses two types of tokens:

-Identity Provider Access Tokens
+Identity Provider Access Token

 When a user authenticates via Auth0 with another social provider's authentication service, such as Facebook or LinkedIn, the social provider will return an access token that can be used by the client program to call that social provider's API.

 The Refresh token is a long-lived token that is used to obtain a new ID Token after a previous one has expired.

-id_token's can be exchanged for another token, called a Delegation Token, that can be used to call either other application APIs registered as clients in the same Auth0 tenant or APIs represented by some types of application Addons registered in the same Auth0 tenant.
+The Auth0 ID Token can be exchanged for another token, called a Delegation Token, that can be used to call either other application APIs registered as clients in the same Auth0 tenant or APIs represented by some types of application Addons registered in the same Auth0 tenant.

 Management APIv2 Token

 update:clients, and is signed with a client API key and secret for the entire tenant.